Dinner/ Polish Recipes/ Soup Recipes

 Instructions

-make the homemade broth (optional):
+make the homemade broth (optional, use 6 cups store-bought broth!):

 • This step is optional.
 You can use store-bought broth and omit this section completely.
 But if you wish to make the soup from scratch, like it’s made in Poland, you need to: